 Elmwood Township Assessor's Page

 Send me an email if you have an assessment question.
 Click link at bottom of column.

 New Interactive Information System from Peoria County GIS

-Front desk application PC User: Link to GIS System
+Front desk application: Link to GIS System

 Peoria County's Web Site can answer many questions.